helio-fm/helio-sequencer/Docs/configs.md

 {{#include ../Resources/chords.json}}
 ```

-### Temperaments
+### Built-in temperaments

-This file lists all available temperaments, to which you can [switch](getting-microtonal.md#switching-temperaments) your project:
+Temperaments define how highlighting works in the piano roll, including octave size and key names, and which scales are available to choose from.
+Temperament description also provides a chromatic approximation, which is used when [converting a piece](getting-microtonal.md#switching-temperaments) from one temperament to another:

 ```json
 {{#include ../Resources/temperaments.json}}
 ```

-Temperaments define how highlighting works in the piano roll, including octave size and key names, and which scales are available to choose from.
-Temperament description also provides a chromatic approximation, which is used as the "least common denominator" to be able to convert a piece from one temperament to another.

 Temperaments allow to specify up to 3 enharmonic equivalents per key, and custom chromatic scale note namings for each enharmonic equivalent.
 This is to make note names more consistent with traditional notation language, although not ideal, because it only uses names from chromatic scales; in the context of diatonic scales, note names will still differ from traditional notation because the sequencer displays both the chromatic scale (the grid itself) and whatever scales within it (the highlighted rows) at the same time.

-### Scales
+### Built-in scales

 Scales listed here are available to choose from in the key signature dialog, and in the rescale [tool](tips-and-tricks.md#quick-rescale-tool).
 Scales with octave size mismatching the current temperament's octave size are ignored.